parasaurolophus/node-red-eventsource/README.md

 ### Example Flows

-There are three example flows provided in this package, of increasing complexity and completenes:
+There are four example flows provided in this package, of increasing complexity and completeness.
+You can watch the editor debug console panes while each is connected to a SSE server to see the `EventSource` node's status change to reflect the underlying `readyState` as well as the server-sent and life-cycle events it emits from its various outputs.

-1. _basic-eventsource-example.json_ consists of nothing but a single `EventSource` node with directly connected `inject` and `debug` nodes to let you experiment manually
+#### _basic-eventsource-example.json_

+A single `EventSource` node with `debug` nodes connected to each of its outputs and a single `inject` node to let you experiment with manually closing a connection.
+You will have to configure the `url` and `initDict` values in the `EventSource` node's settings dialog.
+Once configured, the `EventSource` node will attempt to connect to your SSE server each time the flow is started and attempt to stay connected until the `inject` node named "close" is activated.

+#### _dynamic-eventsource-example.json_

+A single `EventSource` node with `debug` nodes connected to each of its outputs and two `inject` nodes to let you experiment with manually opening and closing a connection.
+You will have to configure the `url` and `initDict` values in the `inject` node named "open."
+Once configured, the `EventSource` node will attempt to connect to your SSE server each time the `inject` node named "open" is activated and attempt to stay connected until the `inject` node named "close" is activated.

+#### _eventsource-with-automatic-reconnection.json_

-2. _eventsource-with-automatic-reconnection.json_ builds on the first example by providing logic to detect when `eventsource.readyState` is 2 (`CLOSED`) and attempts automatically to reconnect
+This example builds on the preceding one by providing logic to detect when `eventsource.readyState` is 2 (`CLOSED`) and attempts automatically to reconnect.
+Here, the `url` and `initDict` parameters are in a `change` node named `set eventsource parameters`.
+Once connected, activating the `inject` node named "close" will activate a `trigger` node.
+When the `trigger` times out, the `EventSource` node will be reopened.
+Note that the `trigger` node is configured to automatically reset if the `readyState` indicates a successful reconnection before it times out.

-3. _hue-sse.json_ wraps the first example in a subflow and adds a second subflow that parses the specific server-side event format emitted by a [Philips Hue Bridge](https://developers.meethue.com/develop/hue-api-v2/core-concepts/#events)
+#### _hue-sse.json_

+This example wraps the "automatic reconnect" example in a subflow and adds a second subflow that parses the specific server-side event format emitted by a [Philips Hue Bridge](https://developers.meethue.com/develop/hue-api-v2/core-concepts/#events).
+If you have such a device, edit the `url` and `initDict` in the `change` node named `set eventsource parameters` in the subflow named `SSE` and then watch the debug pane for server-sent events as you turn on and off lights, your sensors report motion, temperature, light-level etc. Note that this example includes logic to parse the bridge's rather tortured payload into streams of somewhat more meaningful messages, one per resource whose state is being reported.
+(Even then, a fair amount of work needs to be done on the client side to correlate the payloads of various server-sent events and direct API queries to provide a meaningful interface to the state a given bridge's configured devices and groups, but I digress....)